 The City Treasurer is accountable for all City monies, including taxes, assessments, license fees, and water bill payments.
 The Treasurer helps generate additional income through the investment of municipal funds with the assistance of an investment counselor.
 The Treasurer also administers the Police and Fire Retirement Fund and serves as ex-officio member of several City boards and commissions.
 The Treasurer is elected to a four-year term.

-City Council meetings are held on the second and fourth Mondays of the month at 7:00 p.m. and are cablecast live on City Cable 15.
-Public study sessions are held on the first and third Mondays of the month at 7:00 p.m.
+City Council study meetings are generally held at 6 p.m. and regular council meetings take place at 7:30 p.m.
+All regular meetings are cablecast live on City Cable 15 and can be streamed HERE.
 Meetings are listed in the calendar and are subject to change.